Ngāi Tahu Property Limited is a property development and investment company with assets valued at approximately $600 million.

 Mō tātou, ā, mō kā uri a muri ake nei – For us, and our children after us.

 This is an old Ngāi Tahu whakataukī or proverb which dates back to the 1800s.
-It has been the guiding mission statement for Ngāi Tahu for the past couple of decades and guides the Investment Policy Framework.
+It has been the guiding mission statement for Ngāi Tahu for the past two decades and guides the Investment Policy Framework.

 Those Board members also led the consultation process which shaped the Charter of Te Rūnanga o Ngāi Tahu which is: